ryantd42/NY-Legislative-Git/2023/A2488A-2023/bill.md

  grant amounts, if such individuals reside in the same dwelling  unit  as the  minor  applying for assistance.
-Any income of or available for such parents, [brothers and sisters] which is not disregarded under  subdivi- sion eight of section one hundred thirty-one-a of this article, shall be considered  available to such household.
-[The provisions of] A PARENT OR NON-PARENT CAREGIVER MAY CHOOSE TO EXCLUDE ANY OTHER CHILD  OR  CHILDREN
+Any income of or available for such parents, [brothers and sisters] which is not disregarded under  subdivi-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05019-01-3
+  LBD05019-02-3
- A. 2488  2
+ A. 2488--A  2

- RESIDING IN THE SAME DWELLING UNIT FROM THE PUBLIC ASSISTANCE HOUSEHOLD.
+ sion eight of section one hundred thirty-one-a of this article, shall be considered  available to such household.
+[The provisions of] A PARENT OR NON-PARENT CAREGIVER MAY CHOOSE TO EXCLUDE ANY OTHER CHILD  OR  CHILDREN RESIDING IN THE SAME DWELLING UNIT FROM THE PUBLIC ASSISTANCE HOUSEHOLD.
  NOTHING IN this [subdivision] CHAPTER shall [not apply to] REQUIRE indi- viduals who are recipients of federal supplemental security income bene-